 Jeff graduated with Reggie Bennett Class 90-02 as a U.S. Air Force SERE Instructor in July 1990.
 The job title reflects what they both were trained and certified to teach, global Survival, Evasion, Resistance and Escape (SERE) training.
 After 20 years of teaching survival to military and other government agencies he retired from active duty and continues to teach survival at Mountain Shepherd.
 Jeff is dedicated to providing global travelers with specialized survival skills.

-Team Building and Women’s Courses
+Team Building, Women’s Courses and GEMS Camp

 Vice President and Instructor for Mountain Shepherd Wilderness Survival School in Catawba, Virginia.